godunko/blackpill-stm32f401-keyled/README.md

 ## Build and flash

-You need to install [Alire](https://alire.ada.dev/) first, then clone repositiory.
+You need to install [Alire](https://alire.ada.dev/) first, and add [A0B Alire Index](https://github.com/godunko/a0b-alire-index), then clone repositiory.

 To build demo type